[Skip to Content]

 Work-life Balance

-It is not difficult to imagine the challenges dominating five or more years of clinical training, but they need not, and should not, be all-consuming.
+It is not difficult to imagine the challenges of five or more years of clinical training, but they need not, and should not, be all-consuming.
 Friends and family, rest and recreation, enjoyment of the arts, and service to the community are no less important because you are a resident.
-Indeed, during this portion of your career, when time is perhaps your most precious commodity, it is vital that you strike a balance in your life that will allow you to progress toward personal, as well as, professional goals.
+Indeed, during this portion of your career, when time is perhaps your most precious commodity, it is vital that you strike a balance in your life that will allow you to progress toward professional, as well as, personal goals.